 Bi = 21

 Trans = 3

 Total sample: n = 481

-One third, 33% of all Italian respondents indicated that they are 'out to all' at their places of work.
-This is contrasted with 35% of male Italian respondents who are not out to anyone at their places of work - the second highest recorded percentage (after India).
+One third (33%) of all Italian respondents indicated that they are 'out to all' in their places of work.
+This is contrasted with 35% of men from the study's Italian respondents who are not out to anyone at work - the second highest recorded percentage (after India).

 Compared with other European countries in this report, many Italian respondents report a more homophobic work environment.

-One in four (24%) of men and 31% of women say that the situation is perfect, with 'zero homophobia'.

-More than one in five of both female and male respondents, 22% indicated that there were 'regular' or 'frequent' homophobic problems at work, with nearly four in ten, 38% saying they had heard something that was homophobic in the last year.
-Less than one in ten, 8% of Italian respondents said that they had personally experienced LGBT harassment at work in the last year.
+One in four men (24%) and 31% of women say that the situation is perfect, with 'zero homophobia'.
+More than one in five women and men (22%) indicated that there were 'regular' or 'frequent' homophobic problems at work, with nearly four in ten (38%) saying they had heard something that was homophobic in the last year.
+Less than one in ten Italian respondents (8%) said that they had personally experienced LGBT harassment at work in the last year.
 Once again cultural norms, and low levels of visibility for LGBT people may account for lower comparative incidents of homophobia in Italy.